Skip to content

 Who was Huayna Cápac?

-Huayna Cápac was a mighty ruler of the Inca.
-He came after Túpac Yupanqui and reigned during a time when the empire had grown very large.
+Huayna Cápac was a powerful ruler of the Incas.
+He succeeded Túpac Yupanqui and reigned during a time when the empire had grown very large.

 That sounds impressive at first.
-But a huge empire also means: many people had to be provided for, news had to arrive quickly, and distant regions had to remain connected to Cusco.
+But a vast empire also means: many people had to be cared for, messages had to arrive quickly, and distant regions had to remain connected to Cusco.

 Name Huayna Cápac